 The article that changed my life

-The Next Frontier: Emotional Sobriety
+The Next Frontier: Emotional Sobriety by Bill Wilson

 Copyright © AA Grapevine, Inc, January 1958

 “I think that many oldsters who have put our AA “booze cure” to severe but successful tests still find they often lack emotional sobriety.
-Perhaps they will be the spearhead for the next major development in AA—the development of much more real maturity and balance (which is to say, humility) in our relations with ourselves, with our fellows, and with God.
+Perhaps they will be the spearhead for the next major development in AA—the development of much more real maturity and balance (which is to say, humility) in our relations with ourselves, our fellows, and God.

 Those adolescent urges that so many of us have for top approval, perfect security, and perfect romance—urges quite appropriate to age seventeen—prove to be an impossible way of life when we are at age forty-seven or fifty-seven.

 Since AA began, I’ve taken immense wallops in all these areas because I failed to grow emotionally and spiritually.
-My God, how painful it is to keep demanding the impossible, and how very painful to discover finally, that all along we have had the cart before the horse!
-Then comes the final agony of seeing how awfully wrong we have been, but still finding ourselves unable to get off the emotional merry-go-round.
+My God, how painful it is to keep demanding the impossible, and how very painful to discover finally that all along we have had the cart before the horse!
+Then comes the final agony of seeing how awfully wrong we have been but still finding ourselves unable to get off the emotional merry-go-round.

 How to translate a right mental conviction into a right emotional result, and so into easy, happy, and good living—well, that’s not only the neurotic’s problem, it’s the problem of life itself for all of us who have got to the point of real willingness to hew to right principles in all our affairs.

 I’ve recently come to believe that this can be achieved.
 I believe so because I begin to see many benighted ones—folks like you and me—commencing to get results.
 Last autumn [several years back.] depression, having no really rational cause at all, almost took me to the cleaners.
 I began to be scared that I was in for another long chronic spell.
-Considering the grief I’ve had with depressions, it wasn’t a bright prospect.
+Considering the grief I’ve had with depression, it wasn’t a bright prospect.

 I kept asking myself, “Why can’t the Twelve Steps work to release depression?”
-By the hour, I stared at the St. Francis Prayer…”It’s better to comfort than to be the comforted.”
+By the hour, I stared at the St. Francis Prayer…”It’s better to comfort than to be comforted.”
 Here was the formula, all right.
 But why didn’t it work?

-Suddenly I realized what the matter was.
+Suddenly, I realized what the matter was.
 My basic flaw had always been dependence – almost absolute dependence – on people or circumstances to supply me with prestige, security, and the like.
-Failing to get these things according to my perfectionist dreams and specifications, I had fought for them.
+Failing to get these things according to my perfectionist dreams and specifications, I fought for them.
 And when defeat came, so did my depression.